raymondberg/chipy_bylaws/bylaws.md

 ## ARTICLE III.
 MEMBERSHIP

 ### Section 1.
 Eligibility for Membership
-Application for voting membership shall be open to any current resident, property owner, business operator, or employee of the REGIONAL AREA (IF NECESSARY) that supports the purpose statement in Article II, Section 2.
+Application membership shall be open to anyone who meets all of the following:
-Membership is granted after completion and receipt of a membership application and annual dues.
-All memberships shall be granted upon a majority vote of the board.
+  * 18 years or older
+  * resides part-time or full-time within 200 miles of Chicago
+  * has a valid photo id with full name
+  * has registered in-person with a Registrar at least once in the last 18 months

 ### Section 2.
+Registrars
+The Board shall maintain a policy for applying as and performing as a Registrar and publish a roster and instructions on how to contact the Registrar to become a member.
+The Secretary shall maintain a list of members for use in Board elections.

+### Section 3.
 Rights of Members
-Each member shall be eligible to appoint one voting representative to cast the member’s vote in association elections.
+Each member shall be eligible to cast a vote in the election of Board members or for changes to the bylaws.

-### Section 3.
-Resignation and Termination
+### Section 4.
+Resignation
-Any member may resign by filing a written resignation with the secretary.
+Any member may resign by filing a written resignation with the Secretary or a Registrar.
+If a member does not meet the requirements for membership they will be have their membership terminated automatically by the Secretary.

+### Section 5.
+Censure and Termination
-Resignation shall not relieve a member of unpaid dues, or other charges previously accrued.
-A member can have their membership terminated by a majority vote of the membership.
+A member can be formally censured or have their membership terminated by a simple majority vote of the Board with or without cause, except as outlined in Article V Section 14 as applies to Board members.

 ## ARTICLE IV.
 MEETINGS OF MEMBERS